Southwest Baggage Weight For (2026)

 Southwest allows bags weighing 51–70 pounds for an extra fee, while bags between 71–100 pounds incur a higher fee.
 Bags over 100 pounds are not accepted under any circumstances.
 This means travelers carrying heavy items, sports equipment, or souvenirs must plan accordingly.

 To make packing easier, travelers can invest in lightweight luggage or distribute weight between two bags.
 Using a home luggage scale ensures your bags comply with Southwest’s baggage allowance.
-By staying within the 50-pound limit and adhering to size restrictions, you can enjoy a smoother check-in experience and avoid costly overweight fees.
+By staying within the 50-pound limit and adhering to size restrictions, you can enjoy a smoother check-in experience and avoid costly Heavy fees.

-Overweight and Oversized Baggage Fees on Southwest
+Heavy and Oversized Baggage Fees on Southwest

 While Southwest Airlines allows two free checked bags, exceeding the weight or size limits can result in additional charges.
 Knowing these fees ahead of time helps travelers avoid surprises at the airport.